Lately, I’ve been digging deep into the world of sustainable and eco-friendly fabrics, and to be fully honest; I can’t stop thinking about it.

 Known for its use in bottle stoppers, cork is, for many, the best material to produce vegan leather thanks to its versatility and resistance, as well as its responsibility to the environment.

 Cork comes from the bark of the cork tree, which is periodically stripped in sections.
 This process avoids the deforestation of cork forests.
 It even helps to encourage the regeneration process of the bark, increasing the tree’s lifespan, thus making cork leather a super sustainable material.

-With an infinite variety of products such as wallets, shoes, belts, and bags, cork-based leather is a highly versatile material.
+With an infinite variety of products such as wallets, shoes, summer sandals, belts, and bags, cork-based leather is a highly versatile material.
 It’s also waterproof, lightweight, and recyclable.
 What more could you ask for?